- Reference Number: HEY1001/2021

 - Departments: Maternity Services

-This leaflet has been produced to give you general information about analgesia (pain relief medication) taken in the postnatal period and how it affects safer sleeping for your newborn baby.
+This leaflet has been produced to give you general information about analgesia (pain relief medication) taken in the postnatal period and how it affects safer sleeping for your new-born baby.
 Most of your questions should be answered by this leaflet.
 It is not intended to replace the discussion between you and your midwife, but may act as a starting point for discussion.
-If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team caring for you.
+If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.

 What is safer sleeping?